fenago/rabbitmq-jupyterlab/Lab_7_learning.md

 the broker based on the usage patterns and properties of the system, as we shall see in this lab.

-To understand better how to tune the performance of our broker, let\'s take a look at the standard three-tier broker setup:
+To understand better how to tune the performance of our broker, let's take a look at the standard three-tier broker setup: